justinas/plate/README.md

 and catch errors that occur.

 ### Usage
-Rewrite your template variables to have the type `plate.Executor`.
+First, rewrite your template variables to have the type `plate.Executor`.
 In short, transform this:

 ```go